jhen0409/react-native-debugger/README.md

 You must make sure all `http://localhost:8081/debugger-ui` pages are closed, then open the app to wait state, and reload JS with your simulator / device.

-Also, you can use [react-native-debugger-open](https://github.com/jhen0409/react-native-debugger/blob/master/patch), it will replace `open debugger-ui with Chrome` to `open React Native Debugger` from react-native packager.
+Also, you can use [react-native-debugger-open](https://github.com/jhen0409/react-native-debugger/blob/master/patch), it's can be:

+* Replace `open debugger-ui with Chrome` to `open React Native Debugger` from react-native packager.
+* Avoid you open `deubgger-ui` page, and forget to close it. :)

 #### Platform support